 – 2016-2018, ITU Recommendations published→ see L.1700, L.110, L.163

 (2) Turn Technologies into ITU and IEC Standards

-Global Plan Inc. established in 2003 with a business model “Help turning your technology into Global Standards” for the first time as a private company in Japan.
-Clients include private Companies/Organizations and Public Sectors/Administrations not only in Japan but also in Asia-Pacific, Africa, and the Americas.
+Global Plan Inc. established in 2003 with a business model of “Help turning your technology into Global Standards” as a private company in Japan.
+Clients include private Companies/Organizations and Public Sectors/Administrations, not only in Japan but also in Asia-Pacific, Africa, and the Americas.